Environment Invariant Linear Least Squares: Proofs for Non-asymptotic Results

-It is obvious that the matrix is positive semidefinite.
-Combining this with the fact that $\bSigma^{(e)}$ is invertible indicates that the Schur complement is non-negative, that is, Hence we have where $(a)$ follows from Condition \ref{cond1-well-condition} and $(b)$ follows from Condition \ref{cond3-sub-gaussian-eps}.
+The matrix is positive semi-definite.
+Combining this with the fact that $\bSigma^{(e)}$ is invertible indicates that the Schur complement is non-negative, that is, Hence we have where $(a)$ follows from \cref{cond1-well-condition} and $(b)$ follows from \cref{cond3-sub-gaussian-eps}.
 This completes the proof. \end{proof}